Sen. Mark Kelly fires back after Hegseth threatens his rank and retirement pay

 Hegseth claims that Kelly's public statements, including a video message telling troops not to follow illegal orders, amount to sedition.

-In a statement on social media, the defense secretary said that he's initiated a formal 45 day process to reduce Kelly's rank and retirement pay.
+In a statement on social media, the defense secretary said that he has initiated a formal 45-day process to reduce Kelly's rank and retirement pay.

-This administrative action will include review of Kelly's retirement grade, which could result in a change or reduction to his rank "resulting in a corresponding reduction in retired pay."
+This administrative action will include a review of Kelly's retirement grade, which could result in a change or reduction to his rank, "resulting in a corresponding reduction in retired pay."

 Hegseth also announced he issued a formal censure letter that will be placed in Kelly's official military file.

-In response, Kelly issued a statement, saying he had earned his rank in combat and as an astronaut, and that Hegseth and the Trump administration were trying to stifle free speech and dissent among retired military officers.
+In response, Kelly issued a statement saying that he had earned his rank in combat and as an astronaut and that Hegseth and the Trump administration were trying to stifle free speech and dissent among retired military officers.

 "My rank and retirement are things that I earned through my service and sacrifice for this country.
 I got shot at.
 I missed holidays and birthdays.
 I commanded a space shuttle mission while my wife Gabby recovered from a gunshot wound to the head — all while proudly wearing the American flag on my shoulder," Kelly said.